Ketchup often sits in the fridge for months at a time.

 Once the bottle is opened, make sure you always store it tightly closed.

 Last but not least, if your ketchup doesn’t come in a squeeze bottle, always use clean cutlery when scooping it.
-This way you don’t transfer any contaminants that might cause the ketchup to go bad inside the container.
+This way, you won’t transfer any contaminants that might cause the ketchup to spoil.

 How Long Does Ketchup Last